Man jailed for life for murdering sister in ‘truly evil’ attack

 He was handed a life sentence and ordered to spend a minimum of 22 years behind bars before he can be considered for parole when he was sentenced at the High Court in Livingston on Monday.

-Sentencing Gibson, judge Lord Mulholland said: “She was looking forward to seeing you, she even posted a selfie on Snapchat.
+Sentencing Gibson, judge Lord Mulholland said: “She was looking forward to seeing you the night she was murdered, she even posted a selfie of both of you on her Snapchat.

-“The person she saw last was you, sexually assaulting her with the intent to rape her, breaking her nose and strangling the life out of her.
+“The last person she saw alive was you, her brother, having strangled the life out of her after beating her up and trying to rape her.

 “What you did was truly evil.